metacogma/edc-rule-validator/docs/rules_study_vs_rules_spec.md

 **Workflow:**
 1. Data manager creates/approves study design in rules_study.xlsx.
 2. EDC developer uses rules_spec.xlsx to configure the EDC system.
-3. There should be a 1:1 mapping and traceability between these files.

 ## 4. Why This Matters
 - **Data Managers:** Ensures all protocol-required data is captured, and the EDC system is set up to reflect the clinical trial schedule and requirements.